 Buying strawberries in December is never going to be as good as buying them in June.
 Firstly they will mainly taste of water after growing without seeing any sun, and secondly they will be much more expensive.
 If you stick to foods that are naturally in season, they will be cheaper, tastier, and give you much better quality for your cash.

 To check what’s in season now, or what will be in the coming months.
 The BBC Seasonality Table has a month by month account of seasonal food.

 Yes, it’s buy one get one free.
 Yes, getting a lot of food for half the usual price is very tempting.
 But if you never usually buy that particular item, and are unlikely to use it, then you’re spending unnecessary money.

 It’s only a good deal if you were going to buy it anyway, otherwise stick to the above ‘shopping list only’ rule!
 Have a look at our article on sneaky supermarket tricks to make sure you outwit the supermarkets and their offers.

 11. Don’t buy processed food

-Buying and cooking the raw ingredients yourself is healthier, as processed foods and ready meals tend to have high levels of salt and sugar, and it works out cheaper in the long run.
+Processed foods and ready meals tend to have high levels of salt and sugar.
+Buying and cooking the raw ingredients yourself is healthier, and it works out cheaper in the long run.
 Opting to cook foods yourself also gives you the opportunity to get the kids to help out and learn to cook too, which they can’t do if the food just goes in the oven or the microwave.